dakins1/spark-projects/README.md

 My initial interest in this dataset came from my girlfriend, who used this dataset for her undergraduate honors thesis at UT.
 I picked it because I knew it was a solid dataset.
 After looking at it some more, though, I now think machine learning could do a lot with this dataset.
 If my questions could be answered, they would provide valuable insights to familial psychology.
 Fun fact, they will conduct another wave of interviews in 2020.
 The focal children will be 22 by then.
 Questions will be about “socioeconomic status, family formation, physical and mental health, family relationships and social support, local area contexts, and access to and participation in health care, higher education, housing, and other government programs.”

+See my final write up for my answer to this :)

 https://opr.princeton.edu/archive/THEOP/
 This is from the same source as the Fragile Families data.
 So you still need to request permission to see the data, but that link will give you the overview.